intrahealth/client-registry/docs/dev/docker.md

 * Start ElasticSearch and HAPI FHIR Server using Docker.

 !!! warning
-    You cannot use the existing hosted ElasticSearch image because OpenCR requires a plugin to be installed.
-The docker-compose file provided uses the Dockerfile-es which builds an ES image with the plugin.
+    You cannot use the existing hosted ElasticSearch image because OpenCR requires two plugins to be installed.
+The docker-compose file provided uses the Dockerfile-es which builds an ES image with the plugins.
 ```
 docker-compose up fhir es
 ```